Kapka Pod Neboto: Background

 The album was mostly recorded in three locations: Long Play in Sarajevo, BMA in Skopje and Ku-Ku Band in Sofija.
 Musically, the album is a pop record that is in line with the sound Gočeva demonstrated in her previous releases.

 On 6 March 2010, Gočeva gave a brief interview to Sky Net Television in which she revealed details about the album.
 She described it conceptually as lists of songs which are intertwined and connected to each other.
 The songs were written by authors from North Macedonia, Bulgaria, Serbia and Bosnia and Herzegovina.

 Singles and promotion

 The lead single of the album, titled "Kraj" featuring Serbian R&B and hip hop artist Wikluh Sky was released in May 2009; it gained high popularity on radio charts in The Republic of Macedonia.
 Gočeva also performed the single at the opening ceremony of Big Brother Serbia.
+A music video showing Karolina singing the song to the camera with her clothes wet in water was released on 5 July 2009.

 The second single off the album, "Za Godina, Dve" (Uspomene na Tebe), was released in December 2009; lyrically it is a power ballad about ending a relationship.
 The song became an instant radio hit in The Republic of Macedonia and was promoted on the Serbian TV show Sve Za Ljubav and on the semi-final of VIP Veliki Brat.
 Its songwriter, Maya Sar, was inspired to write the song from her own life story.
 A music video for the song, which according to the singer "makes it even sadder", was released for further promotion.

+On 28 April 2011, Karolina gave an acoustic performance of three singles from the album as part of an MTV Express concert given at a bus in Skopje: "Kapka pod neboto", "Za godina, dve" and "Ne se vrakas".